jrathgeber/RightEdgeAvPlugin/README.md

 Then second install RightEdge from http://www.rightedgesystems.com/ and add the dll to the pluggins folder.
 With this you could then download stock price data to RightEdge and back test trading systems on it.

+Adding a second file to this repo.
+SymbolConfig.cs This is a port to c# of the python code I use in Mechanizd to add symbols to the maxalpha symbolconfig file.
+** Don't use this yet **
+** Still a work in progress **
+** Needs testing **